MIPPL/nephele-org-website/public/content/developers/docs/apis/backend/index.md

 ---
 title: Backend API libraries
-description: An introduction to the Ethereum client APIs that let you interact with the blockchain from your application.
+description: An introduction to the Nephele client APIs that let you interact with the blockchain from your application.
 lang: en
 ---

-In order for a software application to interact with the Ethereum blockchain (i.e. read blockchain data and/or send transactions to the network), it must connect to an Ethereum node.
+In order for a software application to interact with the Nephele blockchain (i.e. read blockchain data and/or send transactions to the network), it must connect to an Nephele node.

-For this purpose, every Ethereum client implements the [JSON-RPC](/developers/docs/apis/json-rpc/) specification, so there are a uniform set of [methods](/developers/docs/apis/json-rpc/#json-rpc-methods) that applications can rely on.
+For this purpose, every Nephele client implements the [JSON-RPC](/developers/docs/apis/json-rpc/) specification, so there are a uniform set of [methods](/developers/docs/apis/json-rpc/#json-rpc-methods) that applications can rely on.

-If you want to use a specific programming language to connect with an Ethereum node, there are many convenience libraries within the ecosystem that make this much easier.
-With these libraries, developers can write intuitive, one-line methods to initialize JSON-RPC requests (under the hood) that interact with Ethereum.
+If you want to use a specific programming language to connect with an Nephele node, there are many convenience libraries within the ecosystem that make this much easier.
+With these libraries, developers can write intuitive, one-line methods to initialize JSON-RPC requests (under the hood) that interact with Nephele.

 ## Prerequisites {#prerequisites}

-It might be helpful to understand the [Ethereum stack](/developers/docs/ethereum-stack/) and [Ethereum clients](/developers/docs/nodes-and-clients/).
+It might be helpful to understand the [Nephele stack](/developers/docs/Nephele-stack/) and [Nephele clients](/developers/docs/nodes-and-clients/).

 ## Why use a library? {#why-use-a-library}

-These libraries abstract away much of the complexity of interacting directly with an Ethereum node.
-They also provide utility functions (e.g. converting ETH to Gwei) so as a developer you can spend less time dealing with the intricacies of Ethereum clients and more time focused on the unique functionality of your application.
+These libraries abstract away much of the complexity of interacting directly with an Nephele node.
+They also provide utility functions (e.g. converting NEPH to Gwei) so as a developer you can spend less time dealing with the intricacies of Nephele clients and more time focused on the unique functionality of your application.

 ## Available libraries {#available-libraries}